Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a manifold-aware framework for speech enhancement that fundamentally rethinks phase modeling through the lens of its intrinsic circular topology, introducing a Global Rotation Equivariant architectural design.
-By strictly enforcing geometric constraints on the phase stream and enabling information exchange via the MPICM and HADF modules, our approach effectively eliminates the coordinate-system dependency for phase modeling inherent in conventional networks.
-Extensive evaluations across phase retrieval, denoising, and universal speech restoration tasks demonstrate that our method achieves state-of-the-art performance with superior phase reconstruction accuracy and generalization capability, all while maintaining comparable computational efficiency.
-Thorough ablations confirm that global rotation equivariance is an effective inductive bias to learn the intrinsic circular manifold of phase.
-Future work will investigate the extension of this rotation-equivariant paradigm to causal architectures for real-time processing applications.
+In this paper, we have proposed a speech enhancement method that fundamentally rethinks phase modeling through the lens of its intrinsic circular topology, introducing a Global Rotation Equivariant architectural design.
+By maintaining a magnitude-phase dual-stream structure and strictly enforcing geometric constraints on the MPICM and HADF modules, our approach effectively eliminates the coordinate-system dependency for phase modeling inherent in conventional networks.
+Extensive evaluations across phase retrieval, denoising, and universal speech restoration tasks demonstrate that our method achieves superior performance with state-of-the-art phase reconstruction accuracy and generalization capability, all while maintaining comparable computational efficiency.
+Thorough ablations confirm that global rotation equivariance is an effective inductive bias to learn the intrinsic circular manifold of phase Future work will explore the extension of the proposed framework to multi-channel speech enhancement scenarios, alongside the development of lightweight, causal variants for real-time deployment.